 Counterpoint: Attic HVAC Systems Save Space

 So why put an HVAC system up in the attic at all?
 Well, mainly it’s a way to save space.
-Most central air conditioned homes have a split system, meaning the AC is broken up into parts: an outdoor unit, which houses the fan condenser and compressor, and an indoor unit, which holds the evaporator and fan.
+Most updated central air conditioned homes have a new air conditioner split system, meaning the AC is broken up into parts: an outdoor unit, which houses the fan condenser and compressor, and an indoor unit, which holds the evaporator and fan.
 Typically, this indoor unit gets placed in a cabinet or closet somewhere inside.

 But where storage space is at a premium, this can hog precious closet room, especially if putting the unit on the floor isn’t an option, either.
 To answer NREL’s question, this is what older builders were thinking: they didn’t know as much about energy efficiency as we do, so putting the unit in the attic seemed like a smart, space-saving move.

 Point: “Out of Sight, Out of Mind” Can Mean HVAC Problems Go Undetected—and Systems Are Poorly Maintained

 No matter what kind of HVAC system you have, it’s easy to forget about it until something goes wrong.
 But if your unit is relegated to some forgotten corner of your attic, it’s even more likely that you’ll ignore it—and you may even forego routine maintenance tasks like changing your filters (to which any HVAC contractor would say, tsk, tsk!).

 You might also not notice issues, like a clogged condensate drain, that can create big problems if they go unchecked.
 For instance, a clog in your drain line can cause condensation from your AC unit to back up and spill out over the catch pan, leading to mold in your insulation and drywall, rotting attic floor joists, and ceiling leaks in the rooms below your attic—all things you don’t want for your home, trust us.